This Chicken Salad with Red Grapes and Walnuts has the perfect blend of tender rotisserie chicken, crunchy walnuts, and succulent grapes.

 - Plain Greek yogurt, mayonnaise, lemon zest and juice, honey.
-This lower-fat chicken salad dressing is totally forgiving.
-You can use all plain Greek yogurt or all mayonnaise to make this dressing, or a combination of both.
+This lower-fat chicken salad dressing is forgiving.
+You can use all plain Greek yogurt or all mayonnaise to make this dressing or a combination of both.
 No lemon juice on hand?
 Substitute cider vinegar.

 How to Make Chicken Salad in 3 Easy Steps

-I’d say up to 3 days, max.
+This chicken salad is good for up to 3 days.
 Store it in an airtight container and give it a quick stir each time you get ready to serve some up.

-Sure is.
-The walnuts give extra crunch and texture, but if there’s a worry about a nut allergy in your group, you can definitely leave them out.
-Or, if you don’t have walnuts on hand, you can substitute pecans or even almonds.
+Or, if you don’t have walnuts on hand, you can substitute pecans or almonds.
 You could also increase the amount of celery for more crunch and texture if you have to leave out the nuts.

 Yesssss!
-I’ve gotten to where I actually PREFER using chicken thighs in many of my recipes that call for cooked chicken meat.
-I’m finding the dark meat to be much more flavorful and moist, as well as quicker cooking because it’s a smaller cut of poultry.
+I’ve gotten to where I PREFER using chicken thighs in many recipes that call for cooked chicken meat.
+I’m finding the dark meat to be much more flavorful and moist and quicker to cook because it’s a smaller cut of poultry.

 Good question.
-If you prefer the texture of shredded chicken over chunks of chopped chicken, that works just fine, especially if you are going to use the chicken salad with croissants or wrapped up in a lettuce leaf.
+If you prefer the texture of shredded chicken over chunks of chopped chicken, that works just fine, especially if you use the chicken salad with croissants or wrapped up in a lettuce leaf.

 Yep.
-If you are short on time a rotisserie chicken makes this salad even more quick and easy.
+If you are short on time a rotisserie chicken makes this salad even quicker and easier.